Constantin Cantacuzino (died 1877): Early life

+1848 takeover

 In June 1848, Wallachia's liberal revolution toppled Bibescu and installed a Provisional Government.
 Two of Cantacuzino's three sons, Ion and Grigore, were enthusiastic participants in the events.
 The former served on the Regeneration Club (which grouped the most committed radicals) and its Central Electoral Committee.
 In the early stages, both Constantin and his Mavros daughter-in-law helped the radical Nicolae Bălcescu evade police round-ups at Telega.
 On June 11, the day of revolutionary victory, he wrote to Bălcescu a congratulatory and "rather humble" letter.
 During the subsequent weeks, the new regime sought to obtain recognition from the Sublime Porte.
 The Cantacuzino home was also where the Provisional Government, represented by Ioan Voinescu II, welcomed Suleiman Pasha in August.

 In September, following its radicalization, the revolutionary movement was repressed by an Ottoman–Russian expedition; at the time, Cantacuzino Sr had again fled for safety to Corona.
 On September 21, he rode back to Bucharest, presenting his services to the Ottoman Army under Fuad Pasha; reportedly, he had been called back by Duhamel.
 Favored by both Russian and Ottoman overseers, he was subsequently appointed Caimacam by Fuad, on September 22.
 The short ceremony was witnessed by Ion Cantacuzino, who reportedly shouted out: "Father, do not accept this sort of offices!"
 In early October, Fuad communicated to Cantacuzino the guidelines he had been issued by Abdulmejid I: "his imperial majesty the sultan has persistently recommended that I erase all trace of the revolution."

 Constantin's ascendancy led to the mass arrest of revolutionary leaders, who were then kept under armed guard at Cotroceni Monastery.
 His acts became the topic of a protest, submitted to Âli Pasha, the Ottoman Foreign Minister, by revolutionary agents Ion Ghica and Abdolonyme Ubicini.
 According to Ghica, Âli informed them that Cantacuzino had only been appointed Caimacam because Reshid Pasha had mistaken him for his more reformist brother.
 By then, the Revolution's triumvirate of Princely Lieutenants had dispersed: though Christian Tell and Nicolae Golescu suggested armed resistance, Ion Heliade Rădulescu resigned and retreated to his home, leaving the palace to be taken by Ottoman soldiers.